 Thanks to my cousins opening up and trusting me, I am now able to trace back traumatic events

-that spread out like ripples on a lake to an epicentre.
+that spread out like ripples on a lake from an epicentre.
 That epicentre is my great grandmother,

 Daisy.
 There is a chain of events, set in place and starting with her story that has created a pattern